 These research advances and many others have only been possible due to work quietly happening in the background to make the data available.

-Another key challenge is that many researchers do not know what datasets exist.
+One key challenge is that many researchers do not know what datasets exist.
 So, in 2020, we launched the Health Data Research Innovation Gateway, offering a single “front-door” to discover UK health data for the first time.
 The Gateway has been a key enabler in responding to COVID-19 by providing the research community with a unified platform to discover and request access to datasets relevant to the pandemic.
 Today, there are over 93 datasets that have been made available for urgent research into COVID-19 and 3,838 searches for COVID-19 datasets on the Gateway.

 Working in partnership with NHS Digital and the British Heart Foundation (BHF) Data Science Centre, we created a new linked health data resource covering over 96% of the English population.
 This resource created linked data from primary and secondary care, registered deaths, COVID-19 laboratory and vaccination data, and cardiovascular specialist audits.
 This has led to further insights on vaccine safety developed by the CVD (‘Cardiovascular disease’)-COVID-UK consortium, a collaborative research group led by the BHF Data Science Centre at HDR UK.